Q: Do I still need to perform Active Duty for Training (ADT) and Inactive Duty for Training (IDT)?

-A: Reservists can normally avoid a “bad year” for retirement by remaining aware of their point status and taking consistent action throughout the year to meet anniversary requirements.
-That said, these are not normal times.
-Members must reschedule ADT/IDT if they have an active case of or are experiencing flu or COVID-19 like symptoms.
-Commands need to make every reasonable effort to reschedule duty within the member’s anniversary year for members exhibiting symptoms or diagnosed with COVID-19.
+A: In accordance with 10 U.S.C. §12732, Reservists must earn at least 50 points during their anniversary year to be credited for a good year for retirement.
+This requirement is law and cannot be waived.
+Commands should make every reasonable effort to reschedule duty within the member’s anniversary year for members exhibiting symptoms or diagnosed with COVID-19.
 Members who are unable to perform duty can earn retirement points via Electronic Based Distance Learning (EBDL).
 The complete EBDL Course List and information can be found here: https://www.reserve.uscg.mil/Resources/CG131/CG1311/Training/EBDL/.

 View the NDAA here: https://www.congress.gov/bill/116th-congress/house-bill/6395/text

-A: Commands are highly encouraged to communicate with their reservists prior to scheduled travel or reporting to determine if reservists are sick, have been exposed to COVID-19, or live in a location with sustained community transmission.
-Local COVID-19 guidelines for travel and activities must always be followed.
-SELRES members experiencing flu or COVID-19 like symptoms (fever, chills, nausea/ vomiting, shortness of breath/trouble breathing, etc.), need to work with their Command to reschedule duty rather than reporting if feeling ill.
-Commands have the authority to excuse or reschedule reserve training, are encouraged to give maximum flexibility, and should balance operational readiness with exposure risk.
-And of course, personnel must wash hands often, wear a mask, and keep social distance.
+A: Commands are highly encouraged to communicate with their reservists prior to scheduled travel or reporting to determine if reservists are sick or have been exposed to COVID-19.
+SELRES members experiencing flu or COVID-19 like symptoms (fever, chills, nausea/ vomiting, shortness of breath/trouble breathing, etc.), should work with their Command to reschedule duty rather than reporting if feeling ill.

 A: First and foremost, direct the member to call their primary care provider who will assess symptoms and advise them.
 Not unlike an injury or illness incurred while in a qualifying duty status, if symptoms/exposure happened while in a qualifying duty status, the member may qualify for Reserve Incapacitation Benefits.
 Commands must conduct a Line of Duty investigation to determine and document member exposure.
-The Reserve Policy Manual COMDTINST M1001.28 (series), Chapter 6 para.
-F, and the Administrative Investigations Manual COMDTINST M5830.1 (series), Chapter 7, provide guidance on procedures to follow for both commands and reservists.
+Chapter 6.F of the Reserve Policy Manual COMDTINST M1001.28 (series) and Chapter 7 of the Administrative Investigations Manual COMDTINST M5830.1 (series) provide guidance on procedures to follow for both commands and reservists.
 Reservists who are experiencing flu or COVID-19 like symptoms must work with their Command to reschedule ADT/IDT and not report if ill.

 A. Notify your command and update CG Personnel Accountability and Assessment System (CGPAAS) at https://cgpaas.uscg.mil/ immediately/ASAP.
 In accordance with ALCOAST 174/20, CGPAAS is the official means to most accurately report and track personnel status during this dynamic time; it has been modified to include a module and categories specific to COVID-19.
 Personnel can report their status through the CGPAAS website without being connected to the CG network and without their CAC card.
 Reserve personnel on active duty orders shall report both personal and work statuses and update the status as appropriate.
 Reserve personnel in a drilling status are encouraged to report personal status.
 All changes to personal or work status must be updated in CGPAAS by the member or unit CGPAAS Commanding Officer Representative (COR).

 A: If a member is unable to drill at the unit due to COVID-19, there are several ways to earn retirement points, including Electronic Based Distributed Learning (EBDL).
 Members and units should consult the Reserve Component (RC) Use of Electronic-Based Distributed Learning (EBDL) Methods for Training, COMDTINST 1500.7 to learn about command-directed and elective courses that can provide retirement points upon completion.
-In limited cases, IDT pay may be awarded but commands must abide by strict rules prior to members being authorized pay.
-Review the Reserve Policy Manual and https://www.reserve.uscg.mil/Resources/CG131/CG1311/Training/EBDL/ for more information.
+In limited cases, IDT pay for completing of EBDL may be awarded but commands must abide by strict rules prior to members being authorized pay.
+Review Reserve Component Use of Electronic-Based Distributed Learning (EDBL) Methods for Training, COMDTINST 1500.7 (series) for more information.

 A: Due to the fluid nature of the event, these situations will be handled on a case-by-case basis.
 Members should ensure their commands and unit ombudsman are aware of individual circumstances, and whether additional local resources are required.
 Commands should remain sensitive to the needs of their Coast Guard families.

-A: Normally, for recalls of 180 days or more under 10 USC 12302, there is a 30-day notification requirement; however, the Acting Secretary of Homeland Security has waived this requirement during the initial activations.
-For COVID-19 related recalls, the Areas and DOL should provide 30-day notification during this steady state period and at least seven days advanced notice prior to activation provided operational needs support this.
+A: Normally, for involuntary recalls of 90 days or more under 10 USC 12302, there is a 30-day notification requirement; however, the Secretary of Homeland Security waived this requirement during the initial activations.
+For COVID-19 related recalls, the Areas and DOL should provide 30-day notification during this steady state period and at least seven days advanced notice prior to activation for any future COVID-19 surges.
 For more information see ALCOAST 128/20.

 A: As requirements evolve, certain skillsets will be recalled as commands request reserve support through Direct Access Mobilization Module (DA MOB).
-Commands are requested to source personnel locally, if possible, to minimize exposure to COVID-19 due to travel.
+Members should check DA MOB if they are looking for opportunities.

 A: In-person medical screenings are only required if service members are deploying outside of the United States, or deploying to a Department of Defense Combatant Command (COCOM).

-F31 Q: Can Electronic Based Distance Learning (EBDL) be completed on the same day as an Inactive Duty for Training (IDT) drill? *Updated 4/28/2020*
+Q: Can Electronic Based Distance Learning (EBDL) be completed on the same day as an Inactive Duty for Training (IDT) drill?

 A: If a member cannot perform duty at the unit due to COVID-19, there are numerous learning opportunities through Learning Management System (LMS): https://elearning.uscg.mil that the member can complete to earn the 50 points necessary for a good year for retirement.
 There are also opportunities through other government agencies for distance-learning courses that directly support Maritime Homeland Security, National Defense, and Disaster Response and Recovery.
 This information can also be obtained online or through the Electronic Based Distance Learning (EBDL) contacts listed above.
 Prior to pursuing any of these opportunities, members must gain command approval of their training plan.

-F34 Q: If I’m performing training activities remotely, what are examples of measurable products? *Updated 4/28/2020*
+Q: If I’m performing training activities remotely, what are examples of measurable products?

 A: Measurable products can include, but are not limited to, progress or completion of a PQS, progress towards a unit required competency, evaluations/marks, notes from a teleconference or training session, study guide for Servicewide Examinations (SWE) or qualification, completion or drafting of unit instructions in whole or part, and conducting single officer investigations resulting in findings, administrative tasks required by Reserve management, and large-scale training such as Civil Rights Training.
 For more information, reference ALCOAST 150/20.

-A. It’s not likely, but permission may be granted on a case-by-case basis by each District's DXR shop.
-Active Duty for Annual Training (ADT-AT) is the longest dedicated training period each year, and it should be used to gain hands-on operational experience or access to longer courses/classroom activities, ensuring you are ready to mobilize for contingencies.
+A. It’s not likely, but permission may be granted on a case-by-case basis by each District's DXR.
+Active Duty for Annual Training (ADT-AT) should be used to gain hands-on operational experience or access to longer courses/classroom activities, ensuring you are ready to mobilize for contingencies.
 At this point in the pandemic and with the vaccination mandate, most reservists should be able to perform ADT-AT at their home unit.